-As residents of Louisiana, it’s our duty to report violators of our state’s litter laws.
-If you witness littering or illegal dumping violations, report those responsible by calling LDWF’s anti-litter hotline at 855-LA-Litter.
-Make sure to provide the person’s vehicle make and plate number.
+Litter is a problem in Louisiana.
+As residents of Louisiana, it is our duty to report violators of our state’s litter laws.
+If you witness littering or illegal dumping violations, report those responsible by calling 855-LA-Litter.
+Make sure to provide the person’s vehicle make, plate number, location, and any photos/videos available

 You are the eyes and ears of your community.
 In addition to local police, you can contact your local constable to enforce any of the following litter laws.